Did you know that you can now request items from 15 of our partner libraries in Ontario seamlessly through the OMNI system?

-University of Waterloo students, faculty, staff, and retirees may use interlibrary loans (ILL) to request materials from another library free of charge, provided none of the TriUniversities Group of Libraries owns it or the online access is restricted.
+University of Waterloo students, faculty, staff, and retirees may use Interlibrary loan (ILL) to request materials, not owned by UWaterloo library, from another library free of charge.

-- Items can arrive within three days and most items available from a Canadian library arrive within two weeks.
+- Digital scans of chapters or articles can arrive within hours depending on availability.
+Print items can arrive within three days and most items available from a Canadian library arrive within two weeks.
 International requests can take longer to obtain.

 - Copies: If you requested a copy, you will be sent a web link to an electronic copy, with instructions for retrieving it.

-- Loans: You choose which library to use as your pick-up location for ILL loans.
-You will be notified via email when your ILL loans are ready to pick up.
+- Loans: You choose which library to use as your pick-up location for Interlibrary loans.
+You will be notified via email when your Interlibrary loans are ready to pick up.

 - Materials can only be picked up by the person who made the original request or someone on his/her behalf that has a written note from the requestor.